fl101/awardfares-blog/_posts/2023-12-11-introducing-flying-blue.md

 ### Mixed Cabins

-Another caveat is that the itineraries shown by AwardFares might include mixed cabins, but the current implementation is not able to source this data before the booking process.
+Another caveat is that the itineraries shown by AwardFares might include mixed cabins, but the current implementation cannot source this data before the booking process.
 Hence, you won't see this information directly in AwardFares.

 When searching on Flying Blue, results will display this reminder in the expanded view: